 Celebrate the lives of friends, relatives, parents and loved ones who have passed away on Día de los Muertos.
-Also called Day of the Dead, this traditional Mexican holiday happens every year on November 1 and 2.
+Also called Day of the Dead, this traditional Mexican holiday starts on Oct.
+31 and ends on Nov.
+2.

-Dia de los Muertos at Old Mission San Luis Rey.
-Live cultural performances, Catrina Contest, a chalk cemetery, car show, altars, food, and arts and crafts.
+FREE Dia de los Muertos at Old Mission San Luis Rey.
+Featuring altars, a chalk cemetery, a car show, arts and crafts, food and entertainment.
 Oct.
-29, 10 am-4 pm.
+28, 10 am-4 pm.
 4050 Mission Ave., Oceanside. www.mslrdiadelosmuertos.com.

-Dia de los Muertos Festival.
-Get the chance to create altars to remember lost loved ones, enjoy live music and performances, and children can have fun with arts and crafts, face painting and more.
+FREE Dia de los Muertos Festival in Escondido.
+Create altars to remember lost loved ones, join a parade, watch a ballet folklorico performance and let the kids have fun with arts and crafts, and face painting.
 Nov.
-1, 6 pm.
-Free admission.
+1, 5 pm.
+On Nov.
+2, come to the Cultura Fest SD Noche de Muertos where you can watch the movie, Coco, and enjoy live music and vendors.
 California Center for the Arts, Escondido, 340 N. Escondido Blvd. www.artcenter.org.

 Decorate a sugar skull mask that looks good enough to eat.

 Photo courtesy of SOHO (Save Our Heritage Organisation).